netdisco/netdisco-docker/README.md

 The default configuration is available in `netdisco/config/deployment.yml`.
 The backend and web daemons will automatically restart when you save changes to this file.
 Logs are available in `netdisco/logs/`.

-The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (run it without `<action>` to get help):

-    docker-compose run netdisco-do <action>

-Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
-Finally, the PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

 The web frontend is initally configured to allow unauthenticated access with full admin rights.
 We suggest you visit the `Admin -> User Management` menu item, and set `no_auth: false` in `deployment.yml`, to remove this guest account and set up authenticated user access.

+## Upgrading

+Pulling new images and recreate the containers:

+    docker-compose pull ; docker-compose down ; docker-compose up --force-recreate

+When our database image starts it always updates the DB schema to the latest release.

+You can use the following command to re-run the database schema and update supporting data files (MAC address vendors, device vendors, and SNMP MIBs) any time:

+    docker-compose exec netdisco-backend bin/netdisco-deploy

+## Tips

+The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (or without `<action>` to get help):

+    docker-compose run netdisco-do <action> ...

-Other username, password, database connection, and file locations, can all be set using [environment variables](https://github.com/netdisco/netdisco/wiki/Environment-Variables) described in our wiki.
+Database username, password, database connection, and file locations, can all be set using [environment variables](https://github.com/netdisco/netdisco/wiki/Environment-Variables) described in our wiki.
 Of course the database container is optional and you can connect to an existing or external PostgreSQL server instead.

-You can change the password of the netdisco PostgreSQL user with `docker-compose exec netdisco-postgresql psql -U postgres -c "alter role netdisco password 'your new password';"` and updating it in `docker-compose.yml`.
+You can change the password of the netdisco PostgreSQL user with this command (and update in `netdisco/config/deployment.yml` too!):

+    docker-compose exec netdisco-postgresql psql -U postgres -c "alter role netdisco password 'your new password';"

+Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
+The PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

 ##  Docker Requirements